-I am an approachable and experienced psychotherapist based in Bristol..
+I am an approachable and experienced psychotherapist currently working online only seeing clients in the UK and Ireland.

 Do you need psychotherapy?